-There are basically three types of online analytical processing: MOLAP, ROLAP, and HOLAP and in this article, we’re going to speak about MOLAP particularly.
-MOLAP is short for multidimensional online analytical processing and is taken for the traditional version of OLAP.
-It’s typically noted for its competitive speed and high user-responsiveness.
-Its core attribute constitutes data maintenance in a multidimensional structure which is commonly referred to as a cube.
+There are basically three types of online analytical processing: MOLAP, ROLAP, and HOLAP.
+In this article we’re going to speak about MOLAP particularly.
+MOLAP is short for multidimensional online analytical processing: it is taken for the traditional version of OLAP.
+It’s noted for its competitive speed and high user-responsiveness.
+MOLAP's core attribute constitutes data maintenance in a multidimensional structure which is commonly referred to as a cube.
 The cube is populated with data from the operational databases (CRM, ERP, AP etc.) or from the data warehouse.
 The cube includes a fact table in the center and multiple dimensions with the required information.
 If the cube has more than three dimensions it is taken for a hypercube.
 Before data processing and analyzing MOLAP tools require precalculating data aggregations to build dimensions for the cube.
 Due to the aggregations, MDX queries are run rapidly and it’s one of the main MOLAP’s advantages.
 Nevertheless, the very process of cube build for multidimensional online analytical processing may take up a lot of time depending on the number of aggregations needed to be computed.

 Comparison with ROLAP and HOLAP

 As compared with MOLAP, ROLAP, as the name implies, operates directly with relational databases.
 Fact data and dimension tables are stored in relational tables.
 In contrast to MOLAP tools, ROLAP tools don’t comprise data precomputation and that is the reason why the performance isn’t fast as the queries are composed towards relational tables.